 The medical system has set up and “us-vs-them” mentality.
 Too many doctors think parents are brain-dead sheep, who ought to be just smart enough to know that they don’t know much, and ought to simply listen to the doctors.
 (Obviously there are many exceptions to this, in the form of caring and compassionate doctors.
 This is not about them.)
 But, parents never know who they’ll get — will they find one who is open-minded and compassionate?
 Or will they find one who thinks they are stupid and ought to fall in line with doctor’s protocol?

 It’s nerve-wracking, and it’s easier to simply avoid the medical system than deal with all of this.

 And yes — it does matter.
-In my area, there are many doctors and hospitals, so if there’s a bad one, it’s easy to go to another.
+In my area, there are many doctors and hospitals, so if there’s a bad one, it’s easy to go to another, this has helped me find a great one in my area, one that uses a great healthcare system included, which assures better doctor-patient understanding.
 But not all parents have that luxury.
 In some areas, there’s one option, or a small handful of options, and none are good.
 They deserve better.

 A Practical Solution

 It’s not always possible, nor advisable, to always avoid the medical system.
 There are times when care is needed, typically in emergency situations.

 I propose that parents arm themselves with important information about what’s serious and what’s not, including warning signs of “when to call” so that unnecessary doctor’s visits are not made.
 I’ve spoken to mainstream medical professionals who’ve told me that many of the cases that come in for sick visits do not need to be there.
 Parents need to be informed about what truly constitutes a “need” to visit.

 I further propose that parents learn how to treat the simple stuff at home.
 Arm themselves with herbs and other natural remedies to treat the bumps, bruises, sniffles, and tummyaches.
 These things rarely need medical attention.